Malacology

-Fields within malacological research include taxonomy, ecology and evolution.
-Applied malacology studies medical, veterinary, and agricultural applications; for example, mollusks as vectors of disease, as in schistosomiasis.
+Fields within malacological research include studies of mollusk taxonomy, ecology and evolution.
+Several subdivisions of malacology exist, including conchology, devoted to the study of mollusk shells, and teuthology, the study of cephalopods such as octopus, squid, and cuttlefish.
+Applied malacology studies medical, veterinary, and agricultural applications, for example the study of mollusks as vectors of schistosomiasis and other diseases.

 Archaeology employs malacology to understand the evolution of the climate, the biota of the area, and the usage of the site.